JamieSullivanIreland/react-and-ruby-api-monitor/README.md

 I chose to post random metric data every 2 minutes and allow the user to create a new metric on the client side.
 Given more time I would have liked to interact with a real server and gather its metrics.

+### Trade-off: Adding unit tests at the end of development process

+While building an API, my typical approach involves starting with TDD, incorporating unit tests from the start.
+However, due to the learning curve associated with Rails and the packages utilised, I prioritised the initial construction of the application.
+As a result, unit testing was deferred until the latter stages of development.

 ## License

 This project is licensed under the [MIT License](LICENSE).